Peripheral Neuropathy Treatment

 - Stress Reduction: Stress can worsen the symptoms of peripheral neuropathy.
 It is essential to find ways to reduce stress in your life.
 Some stress-reducing techniques include yoga, meditation, and aromatherapy.

 Your Pain Management Clinic

 We take chronic pain seriously and are here to help you find relief.
 If you’re ready to explore alternative therapies for neuropathy or other pain conditions, Health Expressions is here to help.
-If you suffer from pain and are looking for help with pain management in Rochester, NY, Pittsford, NY, or Rockville, MD, and the DC Metro area, please contact us to schedule an appointment.
+If you suffer from pain and are looking for help with pain management in Rochester, NY, Pittsford, NY, Rockville, MD, or pain management near me, please contact us to schedule an appointment.

 If you want to know more about how shock wave therapy can help you and you’re looking for shock wave therapy in Rochester, NY, Pittsford, NY, or Rockville, MD, call (301) 244-4717 or complete the online booking form to schedule your free consultation.

 Frequently Asked Questions

 There is no cure for neuropathy, but treatments are available to help relieve the symptoms.